E-junkie Shopping Cart and Digital Delivery

 “Maundy” is derived from the Latin word, “Holy” (set apart).

-Do you celebrate “Maundy Thursday”…or remember the of the the night of the Last Supper, or Christ’s action of taking the of a slave and washing his students’ feet?
+Do you celebrate “Maundy Thursday”…or remember the events of the the night of the Last Supper, or Christ’s action of taking the role of a slave and washing his students’ feet?
 Reflection on that today, for at least a few minutes.

 Read today’s Scripture below: